-Minimum criteria^a

-1. The ENSMS contains the network operator's arrangements for implementation.
+Minimum criteria ^a Auditor's comments 1.
+The ENSMS contains the network operator's arrangements for implementation.
 IPART considers that in order to properly implement the ENSMS, implementation must be addressed within the ENSMS in compliance with clause 4.1 of AS 5577.
 2. Resourcing, equipment and material requirements for the network's safe operation have been identified.

-IPART considers that in order to identify all resourcing equipment and material requirements required to implement the ENSMS, the network operator must demonstrate that:

-- a) The requirements of AS 5577 clause 4.4.2 have been met - b) The resourcing and management requirements have been identified and documented for normal, abnormal and emergency situations, and - c) Communication and reporting requirements regarding risk treatments have been identified.
+IPART considers that in order to identify all resourcing equipment and material requirements required to implement the ENSMS, the network operator must demonstrate that: a) the requirements of AS 5577 clause 4.4.2 have been met b) the resourcing and management requirements have been identified and documented for normal, abnormal and emergency situations, and c) communication and reporting requirements regarding risk treatments have been identified.
 3. A defined management structure has been established and is appropriate to the size and complexity of the network.
 IPART considers that in order to properly implement the ENSMS, an appropriate management structure must be established in compliance with clause 4.4.3 of AS 5577.
 4. The appropriate responsibilities, accountabilities, and authority levels of personnel has been detailed in the ENSMS.
 IPART considers that in order to properly implement the ENSMS, responsibilities, accountabilities and authorities must be established in compliance with clause 4.4.4 of AS 5577.

-5. All persons involved in the design, construction, commissioning, operation, maintenance and decommissioning of the networks are suitably competent and adequately trained to carry out their duties.
+All persons involved in the design, construction, commissioning, operation, maintenance and decommissioning of the networks are suitably competent and adequately trained to carry out their duties.
 IPART considers that in order to properly implement the ENSMS, staff must be suitably competent and adequately trained to carry out their duties in compliance with clause 4.4.5 of AS 5577.

-6. The treatment options identified in the Formal Safety Assessment (FSA) must be fully implemented.

-IPART considers that in order to show that the treatment options identified in the FSA have been implemented and to meet the requirements of the ESSNM Regulation clauses 5 and 8, the network operator must demonstrate that:

-a) The FSA has been fully implemented in compliance with clause 8 of the ESSNM Regulation.

-- b) The ENSMS has been brought to the attention of and made readily accessible to the persons involved in its implementation in compliance with clause 8 of the ESSNM Regulation. - c) Where control treatments weren't implemented as per the FSA, an appropriate reason is provided and a suitable alternative was assessed and appropriately implemented. - d) Processes are implemented to determine when the operation or activity ceases to be within normal operating parameters (ie, becomes abnormal operation). - e) All reasonably practicable steps have been undertaken to prepare for abnormal operations, including emergencies. - f) The network operator has effectively implemented its consultation, notification and accessibility procedures for its ENSMS and this process is ongoing.
+Minimum criteria ^a Auditor's comments 6.
+The treatment options identified in the Formal Safety Assessment (FSA) must be implemented.
+T considers that in order to show that the treatment options identified in the FSA have been implemented and to meet the requirements ESSNM Regulation clauses 5 and 8, the network operator must demonstrate that: a) The FSA has been or is being implemented in compliance with clause 8 of the ESSNM Regulation. b) Where a control has not been implemented, the network operator should have a documented implementation plan including a reasonable timeframe, commitment to funding and management approval.
+The auditor should note where this is the case. c) The ENSMS has been brought to the attention of and made readily accessible to the persons involved in its implementation in compliance with clause 8 of the ESSNM Regulation. d) Where control treatments weren't implemented as per the FSA, an appropriate reason is provided and a suitable alternative was assessed and appropriately implemented. e) Processes are implemented to determine when the operation or activity ceases to be within normal operating parameters (ie, becomes abnormal operation). f) All reasonably practicable steps have been undertaken to prepare for abnormal operations, including emergencies. g) The network operator has effectively implemented its consultation, notification and accessibility procedures for its ENSMS and this process is ongoing.